ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/NFT-Marketplace-on-Avalanche/README.md

 - Does the direct buy working?
 - Will the auction creator be able to withdraw the token if there are no bids and the auction times out?
 - Does the minimum increment working correctly?
-- ...

-Before deploying a contract to production, we should test every possible scenario, and it is very hard to do the test one by one on the UI.
+Before deploying a contract to production, we should test every possible scenario, and it's very hard to do the test one by one on the UI.
 Instead, we should use [hardhat tests](https://hardhat.org/tutorial/testing-contracts.html), where we can create different scenarios and test all of them in a matter of seconds.

-## Things to consider
+## Things to Consider

-- If the user sends more AVAX than the direct buy price, it does not get refunded.
+- If the user sends more AVAX than the direct buy price, it doesn't get refunded.
   - Refund the extra AVAX if `msg.value` is greater than direct buy price.
-- The website won't work if the user does not connect a wallet or doesn't have one.
+- The website won't work if the user doesn't connect a wallet or doesn't have one.
-  - To be able to call the view functions (get a list of auctions etc.) you can use a `provider`, [learn more about it here](https://docs.ethers.io/v4/api-providers.html)
+  - To be able to call the view functions, such as getting a list of auctions, you can use a `provider`, [learn more about it here](https://docs.ethers.io/v4/api-providers.html)
-- React App does not handle the error when a transaction fails.
+- React App doesn't handle the error when a transaction fails.
   - When the transaction fails, maybe show a pop-up and tell the reason.
-- ...

 It's always good to give the user clear instructions and make them feel comfortable.
 You should look from a user's point of view and try to think of every possible scenario & outcome.

-# Deploying to the Avalanche Mainnet
+## Deploying to the Avalanche Mainnet

-Deploying to Mainnet is the same as deploying to [Testnet](#avax-fuji-testnet); the only difference is that you have to pay real funds instead of test funds.
+Deploying to Mainnet is the same as deploying to [Testnet](#avax-fuji-testnet).
+The only difference is that you have to pay real funds instead of test funds.

-Again, we have to get the configurations for the Avalanche Mainnet from [here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask#avalanche-mainnet-settings) and add the network in our hardhat config file [`hardhat.config.js`](NFT-Marketplace-dApp/hardhat.config.js).
+Again, get the configurations for the Avalanche Mainnet from [here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask#avalanche-mainnet-settings) and add the network in the hardhat config file [`hardhat.config.js`](NFT-Marketplace-dApp/hardhat.config.js).

 ```js
 networks:{